UndeadZeratul/uzHDAddon/readme.md

 - A1337Spy, for the BPX sprites
 - A1337Spy, HyperUltra64, and Sledge for the modified versions of Chopblock's TRO-G sprites
 - JoeyTD & Minigunner, for the Glock18 Pistol Sprites (Quick Swap sprites flipped by me), as well as the Duke3D Shotgun sprites
-- Daedalus, for the Shotgun HUD sprites
+- Daedalus, for the Complex Doom Shotgun HUD sprites
+- Neoworm, for the extended Shotgun HUD sprites
 - ZikShadow, for the modified versions of Daedalus' original shotgun pickup sprites
 - Tartlman (a.k.a. bogus), for the [ZM69](https://forum.zdoom.org/viewtopic.php?f=43&t=66091) pickup & HUD sprites based off of Hideous Destructor's ZM66 sprites
 - Zrrion, for the Medical Pouch sprite
 - id Software, CardboardMarty, JoeyTD, Neoworm, YukesVonFaust, Sonik.O, ChopBlock223; for the Sawed-Off Slayer HUD sprites
-- Toast, for the modified version of Sonik.O's UAC Break-Action Grenade Launcher HUD & pickup sprites, and for the Hunter Shotgun muzzle flash sprites
+- Toast, for the modified version of Sonik.O's UAC Break-Action Grenade Launcher HUD & pickup sprites
 - Sgt.
 Shivers, for the Plasma Pistol HUD & pickup sprites (Phazer)
 - Skelegant, for the [Gunsmith Pouch](https://dastrukar.gitlab.io/hddons-list/#utilities:gunsmithpouch-mohl) sprite used in Mohl's mod of the same name
 - Mephresfire, for the Hideous Helmet sprite